Discosura

-Discosura is a genus of hummingbird in the family Trochilidae.
-The thorntails are sometimes placed in the genus Popelairia (Reichenbach, 1854), leaving Discosura for the racket-tailed coquette.
+Discosura is a genus of South and Central American hummingbirds in the family Trochilidae.
+The thorntails are sometimes placed in the genus Popelairia (Reichenbach, 1854), leaving Discosura for the racket-tipped thorntail.
 On the contrary, some have argued for merging this genus into Lophornis, which they overall resemble, except for the highly modified tail-feathers of the males.

 Taxonomy

 The genus Discosura was introduced in 1850 by the French naturalist Charles Lucien Bonaparte.
-Bonaparte did not specify a type species but this was designated as the racket-tailed coquette by George Robert Gray in 1855.
+Bonaparte did not specify a type species but this was designated as the racket-tipped thorntail by George Robert Gray in 1855.
 The genus name combines the Ancient Greek diskos meaning "plate" with oura meaning "tail".